 How Much Should You Pay?

 Origination charges depend on multiple factors.
 You might expect to pay as little as 0.5 percent for processing charges, or somewhere around 2 percent on the higher end.
 However, the devil is always in the details, and you need to evaluate fees with other factors—like your interest rate–in mind.
 For larger loans, fees should be on the lower end of that range.
-But small loans take a similar amount of work, so borrowers may pay relatively high origination charges.
+But small loans take a similar amount of work so that borrowers may pay relatively high origination charges.

 Remember that origination charges and discount points pay for different things.
 A discount point lowers your interest rate, and origination fees compensate your lender for closing your loan.
 However, the term “points” gets used informally to refer to one percent of your loan amount, whether you’re talking about processing fees or discount points.
 Always ask for clarification if you’re not sure what a lender is referring to.

 Other Closing Costs

 Origination fees aren’t the only fees you pay.
 You’ll pay additional closing costs, which are also listed on the second page of your Loan Estimate.
-Those expenses include services provided by third-parties, but your lender arranges those services, so they might seem like lender charges.
+Those expenses include services provided by third-parties, but your lender arranges those services so that they might seem like lender charges.
 For example, lenders need to check your credit, order an appraisal, and collect funding fees for government programs like FHA loans.
 For some closing costs, you can shop around and find a vendor that charges less—potentially saving hundreds of dollars.

 Altogether, your closing costs—with origination fees and other charges—might be between 2 percent and 5 percent of your loan amount.